7,5 cm FK231(f) auf BREN

 most likely the only built example of the FK231(f) self-propelled gun on the chassis of an ex-British Universal Carrier; source: Flickr.com, published with the permission of the original contributor, edited

-Yet another entirely marginal curiosity, yet another pure improvisation, yet another fighting vehicle about which almost nothing is known — and what little can be said is gleaned solely from available photographs... in this case, from a single surviving photograph.
+Yet another entirely marginal curiosity, yet another pure improvisation, yet another fighting vehicle about which almost nothing is known — and what little can be said is gleaned solely from available photographs... of which we have only two.
 This is the self-propelled gun 7.5 cm FK231(f), built on the chassis of an ex-British Universal Carrier.
 Who built it, when, and in how many examples — none of that can be read from the photo.

 The British chassis